ashaik4/Behavioral-Cloning/writeup_template.md

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
+* Preprocess the data for feeding the model
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from preprocessed images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report